locatable/splittable-docs/terms-and-conditions.md

 - providing your email address together with your first and last name; or
 - using your Facebook account.

-Once your House is set up, you can invite people you live with you to join either from your contacts list or by entering their details manually.
+Once your House is set up, you can invite people you live with you to join either from your contact list or by entering their details manually.

 #### Joining an existing House